Skip to main content

 • Commit to work one-on-one with graduate students for one or two appointments a week (each one hour appointment also includes one hour of preparation time).

-• Meet once a month with other fellows and the program director for training and support.
+• Meet once a month with other fellows and the program director for professional development.

 • Select and develop a communication-in-the-disciplines project over the course of the semester.